Schonfeld Strategic Advisors LLC Purchases 44,059 Shares of Adverum Biotechnologies Inc (NASDAQ:ADVM)

-Schonfeld Strategic Advisors LLC increased its position in shares of Adverum Biotechnologies Inc (NASDAQ:ADVM) by 369.1% in the 2nd quarter, HoldingsChannel reports.
-The firm owned 55,997 shares of the biotechnology company’s stock after acquiring an additional 44,059 shares during the quarter.
-Schonfeld Strategic Advisors LLC’s holdings in Adverum Biotechnologies were worth $1,169,000 at the end of the most recent reporting period.
+Schonfeld Strategic Advisors LLC boosted its position in shares of Adverum Biotechnologies Inc (NASDAQ:ADVM) by 369.1% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 55,997 shares of the biotechnology company’s stock after buying an additional 44,059 shares during the period.
+Schonfeld Strategic Advisors LLC owned approximately 0.07% of Adverum Biotechnologies worth $1,169,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of the stock.
-Ameritas Investment Partners Inc. lifted its position in Adverum Biotechnologies by 17.1% during the second quarter.
-Ameritas Investment Partners Inc. now owns 6,451 shares of the biotechnology company’s stock worth $135,000 after purchasing an additional 941 shares during the period.
-TD Asset Management Inc. lifted its position in Adverum Biotechnologies by 1.3% during the second quarter.
-TD Asset Management Inc. now owns 73,501 shares of the biotechnology company’s stock worth $1,535,000 after purchasing an additional 963 shares during the period.
-Quantitative Systematic Strategies LLC lifted its position in Adverum Biotechnologies by 5.5% during the second quarter.
-Quantitative Systematic Strategies LLC now owns 29,643 shares of the biotechnology company’s stock worth $619,000 after purchasing an additional 1,539 shares during the period.
-Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in shares of Adverum Biotechnologies by 20.7% in the first quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 9,737 shares of the biotechnology company’s stock worth $95,000 after acquiring an additional 1,669 shares during the last quarter.
-Finally, Macquarie Group Ltd. bought a new position in shares of Adverum Biotechnologies in the second quarter worth about $46,000.
+Other institutional investors have also recently made changes to their positions in the company.
+Macquarie Group Ltd. bought a new position in Adverum Biotechnologies during the second quarter valued at approximately $46,000.
+Signaturefd LLC lifted its stake in shares of Adverum Biotechnologies by 1,807.2% in the 2nd quarter.
+Signaturefd LLC now owns 3,166 shares of the biotechnology company’s stock valued at $66,000 after purchasing an additional 3,000 shares during the last quarter.
+First Mercantile Trust Co. bought a new stake in shares of Adverum Biotechnologies in the 2nd quarter valued at approximately $96,000.
+Ameritas Investment Partners Inc. lifted its stake in shares of Adverum Biotechnologies by 25.3% in the 1st quarter.
+Ameritas Investment Partners Inc. now owns 5,510 shares of the biotechnology company’s stock valued at $54,000 after purchasing an additional 1,112 shares during the last quarter.
+Finally, Bank of Montreal Can bought a new stake in shares of Adverum Biotechnologies in the 2nd quarter valued at approximately $126,000.

+In related news, insider Peter Soparkar purchased 7,692 shares of the business’s stock in a transaction dated Monday, August 17th.
+The shares were acquired at an average cost of $13.00 per share, for a total transaction of $99,996.00.
+Following the acquisition, the insider now owns 7,692 shares of the company’s stock, valued at approximately $99,996.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Mehdi Gasmi sold 5,000 shares of the business’s stock in a transaction on Monday, July 20th.
+The stock was sold at an average price of $17.60, for a total value of $88,000.00.
+Following the transaction, the director now owns 279,442 shares in the company, valued at $4,918,179.20.
+The disclosure for this sale can be found here.
+Company insiders own 4.20% of the company’s stock.

+Adverum Biotechnologies (NASDAQ:ADVM) last released its quarterly earnings data on Monday, August 10th.
+The biotechnology company reported ($0.36) EPS for the quarter, missing the consensus estimate of ($0.30) by ($0.06).
+Equities analysts anticipate that Adverum Biotechnologies Inc will post -1.43 EPS for the current year.

-ADVM has been the subject of a number of research reports.
-Raymond James reissued a “hold” rating on shares of Adverum Biotechnologies in a report on Wednesday, August 26th.
-Chardan Capital reissued a “buy” rating on shares of Adverum Biotechnologies in a report on Saturday, May 30th.
-BidaskClub raised shares of Adverum Biotechnologies from a “sell” rating to a “hold” rating in a report on Wednesday, September 16th.
-SVB Leerink increased their target price on shares of Adverum Biotechnologies from $20.00 to $21.00 and gave the stock an “outperform” rating in a report on Tuesday, August 11th.
-Finally, Piper Sandler increased their target price on shares of Adverum Biotechnologies from $25.00 to $30.00 and gave the stock an “overweight” rating in a report on Monday, August 10th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and nine have issued a buy rating to the stock.
-The company presently has a consensus rating of “Buy” and a consensus target price of $24.22.
+Several equities research analysts have recently issued reports on the company.
+ValuEngine raised Adverum Biotechnologies from a “hold” rating to a “buy” rating in a research note on Monday, August 3rd.
+BidaskClub raised Adverum Biotechnologies from a “sell” rating to a “hold” rating in a research note on Wednesday, September 16th.
+Cantor Fitzgerald raised their price objective on Adverum Biotechnologies from $21.00 to $36.00 and gave the company an “overweight” rating in a research note on Wednesday, July 8th.
+Zacks Investment Research lowered Adverum Biotechnologies from a “hold” rating to a “sell” rating in a research note on Thursday, August 13th.
+Finally, Royal Bank of Canada raised their price target on Adverum Biotechnologies from $24.00 to $30.00 and gave the stock an “outperform” rating in a research note on Tuesday, June 16th.
+One analyst has rated the stock with a sell rating, two have given a hold rating and nine have assigned a buy rating to the company’s stock.
+The company has an average rating of “Buy” and an average price target of $24.22.

-Adverum Biotechnologies (NASDAQ:ADVM) last released its earnings results on Monday, August 10th.
-The biotechnology company reported ($0.36) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.30) by ($0.06).
-As a group, equities research analysts predict that Adverum Biotechnologies Inc will post -1.43 EPS for the current fiscal year.

 Adverum Biotechnologies Profile